Tampines hawker food

-We’ve long heard of the debate on which side of Singapore has the best food, and to add fuel to this very entertaining fire, we’ve found 10 hidden hawker gems in Tampines to help East-siders prove their point.
-Whether or not East side is really the best side, we’ll definitely be willing to travel across the island for these cheap hawker food.
+We’ve long heard of the debate on which side of Singapore has the best food.
+To add fuel to this very entertaining fire, we’ve found 20 hidden Tampines hawker food gems to help East-siders prove their point, in addition to these Tampines cafes.

 1. Fu Yuan Teochew Bak Chor Mee

-Address: Blk 201C Tampines Street 21, Singapore 520201
+Address: 201C Tampines Street 21, Singapore 523201

-Opening hours: Mon-Sun 6am to 2:30pm, 5pm to 8pm
+Opening hours: Daily 6am to 2:30pm, 5pm to 8pm

 2. Yummy Sarawak Kolo Mee

-Address: Tampines Round Market and Food Centre, Blk 137 Tampines Street 11, #01-45, Singapore 521137
+Address: 137 Tampines Street 11, #01-45, Tampines Round Market and Food Centre, Singapore 521137

-Opening hours: Mon-Sun 5am to 3pm
+Opening hours: Daily 5am to 3pm

 3. Song Han Carrot Cake

-Address: 137 Tampines Street 11 #01-07, Tampines Round Market and Food Centre, Singapore 521137
+Address: 137 Tampines Street 11, #01-07, Tampines Round Market and Food Centre, Singapore 521137

 Opening hours: Tues–Sun 6:30am to 1pm

 4. Al Mahboob Indian Rojak

-Located just a 5-minute walk from S-11 Food Court at Tampines MRT Station, Al Mahboob Indian Rojak has a variety of choices lined up at the front of its counter.
-You’ll find common ingredients made from scratch like dough balls and prawn fritters, although the stall does buy some other items like ngoh hiang, cuttlefish, tauhu, sayur carrot, potatoes and fishcakes from suppliers.
-The prawn fritters and dough balls are fried to perfection, then garnished with onions and cucumbers.
+Located five minutes away from S-11 Food Court at Tampines MRT Station, Al Mahboob Indian Rojak has a variety of freshly prepared choices lined up at the front of its counter.
+You’ll find ingredients made from scratch such as handmade dough balls and prawn fritters, ngoh hiang, tofu, and fishcakes.
+All these are fried before being garnished with onions and cucumbers.

-Opening hours: Mon-Sun 12:30pm to 9pm
+Opening hours: Daily 12:30pm to 9pm

 5. 137 Lor Mee Prawn Mee

-Address: Blk 137 Tampines Street 11, #01-09, Tampines Round Market and Food Centre, Singapore 521137
+Address: 137 Tampines Street 11, #01-09, Tampines Round Market and Food Centre, Singapore 521137

-Opening hours: Mon-Sun 10am to 9pm
+Opening hours: Daily 6:30am to 2pm

 6. Mui Kee Hainanese Chicken Rice